SixArm/gitconfig-settings/README.md

 ## Alias shortcuts

-One-letter shortcuts speed up typing:
+One letter shortcuts are for fast typing:

     a = add
     b = branch